 Where do you find these influencers?

 You can try a platform like FameBit, or tools such as Onalytica and inBeat.co to connect to influencers.
 You can also search for them on LinkedIn, Twitter, Facebook, or Instagram.
 Besides, you should already be following some prominent influencers in your niche.
+If you couldn't find the influencers appropriate to your industry on these channels, you can find influencers by scraping Google.

 Remember: Choose someone relevant for your company and who already has followers galore on the right platforms.